magnetotellurics/ModEM/README.md

     In order to put together the best approaches developed since its conception, into a leaner and more easily extended/maintained code, a new ModEM version has been implemented, using Fortran 2003 Object Oriented features.
+    Result of a partnership project between Observatório Nacional and Shell-Brazil.
-    The new version (referred to as MOdEM_OO) implements new capabilities including:
+    The new version (referred to as ModEM_OO) implements new capabilities including:

         - Controlled Source Electromagnetic (CSEM) datasets.
         - Anisotropic models with Vertical Transverse Isotropy (VTI).